JeremiahKaren/35percent.github.io/redefining-social-rent.md

 ![](/img/mayorspgar.png)

+Here's our [detailed response](https://justspacelondon.files.wordpress.com/2017/02/affordable-hsg-spg-35-response-draft.pdf) to the Mayor's consultation on these new tenure proposals.

 ## London Affordable Rent
-To further muddy the already muddy waters, GLA Assembly Member and Labour housing spokesperson Tom Copley is [lobbying](http://tomcopley.com/response-mayors-draft-affordable-housing-viability-supplementary-planning-guidance/) for one of the Mayor's new affordable housing tenures, __London Affordable Rent__ to be renamed __London Social Rent__.
+One of the new tenures is __London Affordable Rent__, which GLA Assembly Member and Labour housing spokesperson Tom Copley has [lobbied](http://tomcopley.com/response-mayors-draft-affordable-housing-viability-supplementary-planning-guidance/) to be renamed __London Social Rent__.

 ![](/img/londonsocialrent.png)
 *Tom Copley's [response](http://tomcopley.com/response-mayors-draft-affordable-housing-viability-supplementary-planning-guidance/) to the Mayor's draft new Affordable Housing planning guidance*

 Tom has [argued](https://twitter.com/tomcopley/status/842031557284118528) that __London Affordable Rent__ _'is effectively social rent'_.
-But we have [pointed out](https://twitter.com/35percent_EAN/status/842034373318868994) that the [policy definition](https://www.london.gov.uk/sites/default/files/homesforlondoners-affordablehomesprogrammefundingguidance.pdf) says something else.
+But we [pointed out](https://twitter.com/35percent_EAN/status/842034373318868994) that the [policy definition](https://www.london.gov.uk/sites/default/files/homesforlondoners-affordablehomesprogrammefundingguidance.pdf) says something else.
 It says that social rent levels are only _'the starting point'_ for setting __London Affordable Rent__ levels and that _'other rent levels will also be considered'_.

 ![](/img/londonaffordablerent.png)
 *Policy definition from the Mayor's [funding programme guidance](https://www.london.gov.uk/sites/default/files/homesforlondoners-affordablehomesprogrammefundingguidance.pdf)*

-The Mayor's [funding programme guidance](https://www.london.gov.uk/sites/default/files/homesforlondoners-affordablehomesprogrammefundingguidance.pdf) makes it clear that __London Affordable Rent__ levels will be capped such that they cannot increase by more than CPI +1% per year, but paragraph 11 says that the tenure product will be governed in accordance with the _"Social Housing Regulator's Affordable Rent Guidance"_.
+Also, the Mayor's [funding programme guidance](https://www.london.gov.uk/sites/default/files/homesforlondoners-affordablehomesprogrammefundingguidance.pdf) makes it clear that __London Affordable Rent__ levels will be capped by increases of no more than CPI +1% per year, but paragraph 11 says that the tenure product will be governed in accordance with the _"Social Housing Regulator's Affordable Rent Guidance"_.
 The Social Housing Regulator is the Homes and Communities Agency and their Affordable Rent Guidance is in their [Rent Standard Guidance](https://www.gov.uk/government/publications/rent-standard-guidance) (pages 12-15).

 ![](/img/homesforlondonerslar.png)